HC EXPECTS THE MPC TO KEEP INTEREST RATES UNCHANGED

-It is worth mentioning that the Central bank of Egypt’s (CBE) Monetary Policy Committee (MPC) at its last meeting on 28 June 2018, kept its policy rates unchanged for the second time after 2 consecutive 100bps cuts in both February and March, signaling the start of an easing cycle.
-Yearly headline inflation decelerated to 13.5% in July from 14.4% in the previous month, with monthly prices increasing 2.4% from 3.5% in June, according to data published by the Central Agency for Public Mobilization and Statistics (CAPMAS).
-Annual core inflation also decelerated to 8.54% in July from 10.91% in the previous month, with monthly core inflation decelerating to 0.58% from 1.62% in June, according to the data posted on the CBE website.
+At its last meeting on 27 September 2018, the Central bank of Egypt’s (CBE) Monetary Policy Committee (MPC) kept its policy rates unchanged for the fourth time after 2 consecutive 100 bps cuts in both February and March, signaling the start of an easing cycle.
+Egypt’s annual urban consumer inflation accelerated to 17.7% in October from 16% in the previous month with monthly inflation accelerating to 2.6% from 2.5% in September, according to data published by the CBE.
+Egypt’s annual core inflation accelerated to 8.85% y-o-y in October from 8.55% y-o-y in September, with the monthly core CPI increasing 0.98% m-o-m, central bank data showed.

 This content is just for general information.